ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-03-29-multivariate_linear_regression.md

 ##  89597.9095    139.2107  -8738.0191
 {% endhighlight %}

-Ok So the parameters don't match, but this is because we have scaled the features.
-The output from the two models will be exactly the same:
+Ok so the parameters don't match, but this is because we have scaled the features.
+The output from the two models will be the same.
+Here I check by combining the two predictions into the `house_prices` dataframe, and comparing them with `identical()`.

 {% highlight r %}
 house_prices %<>%
   dplyr::mutate(

+    # Vectorised method of theta transpose X

     vector_pred = (X %*% multi_lin_reg$theta),

+    # Traditional statistical method of y = a + bx + cx

     pred = coef(model)[1] + (coef(model)[2] * size) + (coef(model)[3]*as.integer(n_rooms))
     )